-The Remote Program is an extended journey of personal inquiry for Year 9 students.
+The Expedition is an extended journey of personal inquiry for Year 9 students.
 Applying the model of inquiry - action - reflection, the Expedition will take students from the familiarity of their normal school and family routines, placing them into a landscape that deliberately challenges and deepens their understandings of themselves, of other people, and their own country.
-The Remote Program is to the Northern Territory.
+In 2024, the Expedition is to the Northern Territory.